A plastic water tank is the most cost-effective, easy-to-move and reliable water storage solution for potable water.

 At present, there are 5 manufacturers of large water tanks in New Zealand:

-- 1 manufactures "ribbed" tanks
+- One manufactures "ribbed" tanks

-- 4 manufacture straight-walled tanks
+- Four manufacture "straight-walled" tanks

 Our design belief is that a straight-walled tank has the most even spread of stresses and the tank can expand "naturally" under the force of 30 tons (30,000l) of water.
 This is the similar belief of the majority of tank manufacturers in New Zealand.